Yield Street: Comprehensive Review and Ranking

-Advantages: Collateral-backed lending asset classes (including some that are hard to find like litigation finance and marine finance).
+Advantages: Claims collateral-backed lending asset classes (including some that are hard to find like litigation finance and marine finance).
 Pre-funding of every investment.
 Interest paid on cash through Yield Street Wallet.

 YieldStreet offers collateral-based lending.
 This means that if things go wrong and a borrower defaults, the lender has the right to take possession of something (real estate, company assets, etc.) and sell it to recoup losses.
 This can provide an extra level of protection that is missing from un-collateralized lending sites like Lending Club and Funding Circle.